 As of the filing date of this document, the Company has not identified or been notified by government customers of impediments to the continued full performance of their government contracts.
 Additionally, the Company's supply chain for the manufacture of TPOXX® has remained operational without material disruption to TPOXX®-related manufacture, and in the ordinary course of operations, the supply chain has secured sufficient raw materials to support the ultimate manufacture and product delivery of at least 363,000 courses of oral TPOXX® (number of courses specified in April 2020 option exercise under the 19C BARDA Contract).
-With regard to day-to-day operations, the COVID-19 pandemic has slowed the daily pace of execution of government contracts, as government staff overseeing SIGA contracts has been involved directly or indirectly in the federal government's response to the pandemic, which has diverted government staff time normally directed toward contract matters involving SIGA.
-With respect to research and development activities, the Company does expect delays in connection with certain research and development activities, such as those that involve clinical trials.
-The Company does not currently expect any pandemic-related delays in research and development to have a material adverse impact on the financial condition or annual financial results of the Company, or its long-term performance, but cannot give assurances as to the extent of the impact at this time.
+With regard to day-to-day operations, the COVID-19 pandemic has slowed the daily pace of execution of government contracts, as government staff overseeing SIGA contracts have been involved directly or indirectly in the federal government's response to the pandemic, which has diverted government staff time normally directed toward contract matters involving SIGA.
+With respect to research and development activities, the Company does expect delays in connection with certain research and development to have a material adverse impact on the financial condition or annual financial results of the Company, or its long-term performance, but cannot give assurances as to the extent of the impact at this time.